paragon-intelligence/agentle/README.md

 ### 🤝 Human-in-the-Loop (HITL) Integration

-Agentle provides powerful support for Human-in-the-Loop workflows, where human oversight and approval are integrated into AI agent execution.
+Agentle provides enterprise-grade support for Human-in-the-Loop workflows, where human oversight and approval are integrated into AI agent execution.
 This is crucial for production systems that require human judgment for critical decisions, compliance, or safety.

+The framework supports multiple storage backends for different deployment scenarios, with proper dependency injection for maximum flexibility and robustness.

 #### 🔄 Tool-Level Human Approval